- National Geographic

 Disembark after breakfast in La Paz and drive to the airport for your flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Some departures travel in reverse, from La Paz to San Carlos, making all the same stops.

 Every expedition aboard the Sea Lion/Sea Bird will offer a certified photo instructor.
 Guests of any interest or skill level can rely on assistance with their camera model, instruction on elements of composition and more, plus useful shooting tips—in the field, where it counts!

-Joining the expedition team will be National Geographic photographers Flip Nicklin.
+Joining the expedition team will be a National Geographic photographer.

 All accommaodations aboard ship or in hotels per itinerary or similar; all meals and non-alcoholic beverages aboard the ship; meals on land as indicated; transfers to and from group flights; shore excursions; sightseeing and entrance fees; special access permits; use of sea kayaks; tips (except to ship's crew), taxes and service charges; services of ship's physician on most voyages; services of expedition staff.